marcelomijas/econometrics-cheatsheet/README.md

 ### Where is the nonmatrix version of the standard error of the $\hat{\beta}$ 's?

-For space reasons, the version included in the cheatsheet is the matrix one.
+For space reasons, the version included in the cheat sheets is the matrix one.
 It is perfectly valid and equal to the nonmatrix version.

 The nonmatrix version: